 The right of use assets are classified as leases of property and are carried at cost less accumulated depreciation and impairment loss.
-The assets are amortised on a straight line basis over the shorter of the asset's useful life and the lease term f.
-Impairment of assets
+The assets are amortised on a straight line basis over the shorter of the asset's useful life and the lease term.